Reasonable Suspicion Checklist for DOT-Regulated Employers

-In the United States of America (U.S.), reasonable suspicion drug testing is commonly used by employers when there are reasonable grounds for suspecting that an employee has been using drugs or alcohol at work and/or in connection with his duties and must document the process with a reasonable suspicion checklist.
+In the United States of America (U.S.), reasonable suspicion drug and alcohol testing is commonly used by employers when there are reasonable grounds for suspecting that an employee has been using drugs or alcohol at work or in connection with her duties.
+This determination must be based on specific, contemporaneous observations about the employee's speech, behavior, body odor, and overall appearance.
+These observations must be documented in order to be actionable under most drug-free workplace policies.

-Employers may see reasonable suspicion drug testing as simply a way to protect your drivers, but it is also an excellent opportunity for you to create a safer workplace overall.
+Employers may see reasonable suspicion drug testing as simply a way to protect their employees, but, when done correctly it is also an excellent opportunity to create a safer and more productive workplace overall and to help prevent, or at the very least, help the odds of winning costly litigation.

 Employers often use reasonable suspicion drug testing to detect possible drug use in their workplaces.
 To use reasonable suspicion to perform drug testing, management must prove their reasonable belief that drugs could have caused the observed behavior.

-To conduct random reasonable suspicion tests, an employer must first establish a written policy regarding employee substance abuse.
-This reasonable suspicion drug testing policy must comply with the company’s work rules, collective bargaining agreement, and all applicable Federal, State, and local laws.
+To conduct reasonable suspicion tests, an employer must first establish a written policy regarding employee substance abuse.
+This reasonable suspicion drug testing policy must comply with the company’s work rules, collective bargaining agreements, and all applicable federal, state, and local laws.

-Employers should ensure that reasonable suspicion does not occur simply because an employee is from a certain racial or ethnic group or lives in a high crime neighborhood.
+Employers should ensure that reasonable suspicion does not occur simply because an employee is from a certain racial or ethnic group or lives in a high-crime neighborhood.
 Management should avoid using broad classifications based on stereotypes or preconceived notions when conducting reasonable suspicion testing.
-Because reasonable suspicion drug tests are not meant to be punitive (they are merely considered investigative), they should only be conducted when there is reasonable cause of suspected drug use at work.
+Because reasonable suspicion drug tests are not meant to be punitive (they are merely considered investigative), they should only be conducted when there is reasonable cause to believe an employee is under the influence of drugs or alcohol at work.

 The following is an example of a reasonable suspicion checklist:

-- What is the nature of the events which made you believe there were reasonable grounds for reasonable suspicion?
+- What are the nature of the events which made you believe there were reasonable grounds for reasonable suspicion?

 - If you were reasonably suspicious of drug usage, why do you suspect drugs to be the cause?
 Are there any other reasonable factors that could have caused the observed behavior?